Why Ticket Deflection is a Bad Metric for Chatbots

 Your agents can ask if the customer was able to resolve their issue, and you can ask for a score at the end of a chat, or after going through a self-service portal.
 It’s harder to ask with FAQs, but you can add buttons to ask if readers were able to find the answer they were looking for which at least gives you some data.

-Problem 5: Chatbots should not be part of “ticket deflection”
+Problem 5: Chatbots should not be part of “ticket deflection” in self service channels

 The main problem with using ticket deflection as part of measuring chatbots is that it misunderstands what modern chatbots should be part of.